Learning Software

 Choice of software also changes over time – for example, AutoCAD was more widely used before Revit became prevalent.

-The best way to for students to be prepared is to adopt a mindset to self-learn new software as needed.
-It is not possible to learn all software but students can learn how to learn.
+The best way for students to be prepared is to adopt a mindset to self-learn new software as needed.
+It is not possible to learn all software so students should learn how to learn.

 Drafting Software: Revit, AutoCAD, ArchiCAD, Vectorworks, etc.